 - Bachelors, Canisius College

-Mark Urtel is the Director of Undergraduate Programs for the Department of Kinesiology at IUPUI; he has been teaching physical education and physical activity for over 20 years.
+Mark Urtel is the Chair of Department of Kinesiology at IUPUI; he has been teaching physical education and physical activity for over 20 years.
 Additionally, he has coached at the elementary level through to the competitive youth / interscholastic level and at the college-level.
 He also spent 12 seasons in the summer camp industry with the last three coming as camp director.
 He has chaired the IUPUI campus committee on assessment along with currently leading the assessment efforts of the school of PETM.
 He also maintains a consistent presence in the community by engaging his students in service-learning, serving on advisory committees, and providing professional development opportunities all centered on improving upon the physical education and physical activity opportunities of school-aged youth.